dshawul/Scorpio/Readme.md

 Then, copy the egbbso64.so to the directory you store your egbb files, overwriting the existing one.

     cp egbbdll/egbbso64.so  $EGBB_DIRECTORY

+####   Building from sources (for Windows)

+Unfortunately tensorflow_cc does not support windows.
+However, since r1.11, tensorflow can be built on windows using bazel.
+To compile egbbdll directly using bazel, put the egbbdll source directory in tensorflow/tenorflow/cc/ and then compile with

+    bazel build --config=opt --config=monolithic //tensorflow/cc/egbbdll:egbbdll.so

+You can use this approach for linux as well by setting USE_TF = 2 in Makefile and specifying the tensorflow directly.
+Setting USE_TF = 1 means using the tensorflow_cc approach.

 #### Downloading networks